 George and Peter from non-profit The History Project support schools with educational packages, bringing history to life in the classroom (image ©The History Project)

 Bored?
 Fancy learning something new?
-Well, why not join Deal-based non-profit organisation 'The History Project' for a zoom talk and delve into Kent’s past.
+Well, why not join Deal-based non-profit organisation 'The History Project' for a digital Zoom talk and delve into Kent’s past.
 Whatever your tastes, they have a topic that will tickle your fancy.
-Ever heard about the brutal murder of Mary Bax and the hunt for her killer?
-Or maybe you’re more interested in castles, and have a question about the castles on our coast?
-If history local to Deal is your interest, why not take a nostalgic trip into the past and learn about a local legend many can remember, the late great beachcomber, Wimpy Fishlock.
 The talks last an hour and can be booked here.

 The History Project was formed in 2017, after childhood friends George Chittenden and Peter Fishlock teamed up on a quest to use the topic of history to inspire, educate and entertain people of all ages and backgrounds.
 Having grown up in Deal, they were fascinated by the history of the Kentish coastal town.